Home Gold Backed BondsWhat Are Gold Loan Backed Bonds? A Complete Investor Guide for 2026

 Getting your Trinity Audio player ready...

-Gold lending dominates India’s NBFC space.
-Names like Muthoot Finance, Muthoot Fincorp and Manappuram disburse thousands of crores every year, all backed by jewellery customers pledge at branches.
-To fund this lending, they tap the bond market through NCDs.
+Gold lending is one of the segments within India’s NBFC industry.
+Companies like Muthoot Finance, Muthoot Fincorp and Manappuram give loans against gold jewellery that customers pledge at their branches.
+To fund this lending, they raise money from investors through bonds and NCDs

 What Exactly Are Gold Loan Backed Bonds?

-A Gold Loan Backed Bond is basically a loan you give to a gold lending NBFC.
-The company uses your money to lend to customers who pledge gold at its branches.
-Your bond stays secured by that gold pool.
+A Gold Loan Backed Bond is a loan you give to a gold lending NBFC.
+The company uses your money to lend to customers who pledge gold jewellery at its branches.
+Your bond is secured by that gold loan portfolio.

 How They Are Structured and Secured